 Location is a powerful tool to understand how audiences move in the offline world.
-It is being used across a number of industries, fuelling everything from from innovative mobile apps to providing detailed intelligence and analytics around device movement.
+It is being used across a number of industries, fuelling everything from innovative mobile apps to providing detailed intelligence and analytics around device movement.

 For these applications to prosper the data that underpins them needs to be accurate.
 This is not always the case.
 We’d like to talk about some of the attributes which make location data reliable and actionable.